Ashoklathwal/Code-for-Interview/README.md

 ### Other Important Questions :

 * A kidnaper wishes to write a ransom note using letters from a magazine article.
 You are given with the ransom note and magazine article find whether kidnaper can write a note using the article or not [**Question**](ctci-ransom-note.pdf) [**Solution**](RansomNotes.java)
+* Find the largest multiple of 3 from array of digits
 * Given an array of integers, return all possible subsets and powerset of length n. [**Explanation**](http://www.geeksforgeeks.org/finding-all-subsets-of-a-given-set-in-java/) [**Solution**](allSubsetPowerset.java)
 * write a function that perforn left rotation in an array with k shift. [**Question**](array-left-rotation.pdf) [**Solution**](leftRotateaArray.java)
 * Element of max subarray and primality [**Question**](http://practice.geeksforgeeks.org/problems/sid-and-his-prime-money/0) [**Solution**](sidAndMaxMaoney.java)